Ellenabad bypolls: Haryana Cong chief Kumari Selja hits out at INLD's Abhay Chautala | Politics

 Ahead of the October 30 bypoll for the assembly seat in Sirsa district, Selja attacked Chautala, saying he chose the easy way out rather than strengthening the opposition's hands on farmers' issues.

-She said the Congress, which is the main opposition in the state, had brought a no-confidence motion against the BJP-JJP government on farmers' issues earlier this year.
+She recalled that the Congress, which is the main opposition in the state, had brought a no-confidence motion against the BJP-JJP government on farmers' issues earlier this year.

-But rather than strengthening the opposition's hands against the government, Abhay Chautala “chose the easy way of resigning”, she said.
+But rather than strengthening the opposition's hands against the government, Abhay Chautala “chose the easy way of resigning”, she alleged.
+Former Haryana Chief Minister Bhupinder Singh Hooda also took a dig at Chautala over the issue.

+“Before Congress brought a no-confidence motion (in March), Abhay had resigned as MLA.
+He could have resigned after the no-confidence motion was brought and strengthened the opposition's hands.

+“Abhay had said he was resigning on farm laws issue.
+He had also said till the time farm laws are repealed, he would not enter the Vidhan Sabha.
+The government has not rolled back these laws and farmers continue to agitate against these legislations but Abhay has sought the re-election,” said Hooda.

 The bypoll for the Ellenabad assembly seat was necessitated owing to Chautala quitting the seat in January this year in protest against the three central farm laws.